Minecrell/ServerListPlus/docs/BukkitDev.md

 - `/serverlistplus enable` - Enable the plugin and start modifying the status ping.
 - `/serverlistplus disable` - Disable the plugin and stop modifying the status ping.

-The permission for all commands is `ServerListPlus.Admin`.
+The permission for all commands is `serverlistplus.admin`.

 Source
 ---------------------